 Normally, neither transfer credits nor course waivers are offered as part of the MSAT curriculum.
-If a student believes that there are sound reasons for an exception to this rule, he or she may request such transfer or waiver.
-The Academic Status Committee, in consultation with relevant faculty, will review all such requests.
-Any request should be made at least eight weeks before the start of the semester in which the course is offered.
+If a student believes that there are sound reasons for an exception to this rule, they may request such transfer or waiver.

 CONTINUOUS ENROLLMENT/REGISTRATION